mecid/mecid.github.io/_posts/2025-05-13-optimized-mathematical-computations-in-swift.md

 }
 ```

-As you can see in the example above, we leverage the power of mean, subtract, and rootMeanSquare functions to calculate standard deviation in a very performant way.
+As you can see in the example above, we leverage the power of *mean*, *subtract*, and *rootMeanSquare* functions to calculate standard deviation in a very performant way.

 The Accelerate framework provides us with tons of useful functionality from building on-device machine learning to Fourier transformation.
 I highly recommend you check out the documentation to find useful stuff for your apps.